We’re all in favor of safety training. But even better, we’re in favor of EFFECTIVE safety training.

 Here’s a helpful article about visuals in workplace training.

-And here’s a sample of forklift safety training eLearning course from Convergence Training and our health and safety e-learning library.
+And here’s a sample of forklift safety online safety training course from Convergence Training and our health and safety e-learning library.
 You can see how this blend of spoken words and visual images can be an effective learning tool for safety training.

-Plus, if a person doesn’t move that new information into long-term memory quickly, it simply disappears and is forgotten.
+Plus, if a person doesn’t move that new information into long-term memory quickly, it simply disappears and is forgotten or lost.
 This happens in a very short time period–as quickly as 15 seconds.

 The solution to these challenges is to organize your training into tiny, bite-sized “chunks.”
 (Yep, that’s what it’s called in learning and development.)
 Doing this will give your workers a better chance of retaining the information.